|

 The Environment Agency had serious concerns about the WCC bypass design, describing the County Council's environmental

 statement as deficient.
-The EA was concerned about the overly close proximity of the eastern bypass route to
+The EA was concerned about the close proximity of the eastern bypass route to

 the Wellhead public water source and potential for its harm during construction.